kovs705/NotchTransition/README.md

 - Advanced configurations

 Run the example project to see all features in action.
+Sources/NotchTransition/Example/NotchTransitionExample.swift with Preview Canvas opened

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change!

 ### Development Setup